n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.wait.md

 * At specified time
 * On webhook call

-!!! note "Examples and templates"
+/// note | Examples and templates
 For usage examples and templates to help you get started, refer to n8n's [Wait integrations](https://n8n.io/integrations/wait/){:target=_blank .external-link} page.
+///
 ## Operations

 * Resume